zoffixznet/perl6.party/post/Perl-6-NativeCall--Look-Ma-Im-A-C-Programmer.md

 in the [handy table mapping C and Perl 6 types](http://docs.perl6.org/language/nativecall#Passing_and_Returning_Values), you'll notice we can use
 `int32` Perl 6 native type, which is what we specified in the `returns` trait.

 And that is it!
-All the rest of our code uses `fork()` as if it were a Perl 6 sub.
+The rest of our code uses `fork()` as if it were a Perl 6 sub.
 It will be looked up in the library on the first call and cached for any subsequent look ups.

 ## Basic Use of Libraries